JennShiels/bandwebsite/README.md

   - Microsoft Edge
   - Mozilla Firefox

-## Contributing

-### Getting the code up and running
-1. Firstly you will need to clone this repository by running the ```git clone <project's Github URL>``` command
-2. After you've that you'll need to make sure that you have **npm** installed
-  1. You can get **npm** by installing Node from [here](https://nodejs.org/en/)
-4. After those dependencies have been installed you'll need to make sure that you have **http-server** installed.
-You can install this by running the following: ```npm install -g http-server # this also may require sudo on Mac/Linux```
-5. Once **http-server** is installed run ```http-server -c-1```
-6. The project will now run on [localhost](http://127.0.0.1:8080)
-7. Make changes to the code and if you think it belongs in here then just submit a pull request

 ## Credits

 ### Media
-- The photos used in this site were obtained from [Pixabay](https://pixabay.com/)
+- The photos used in this site were obtained from the band's website
-- The video used on this site belongs to Nat Geo Wild channel on [youtube](https://www.youtube.com/watch?v=WfrG95GyU9U)
+- The video used on this site belongs to the band's youtube account

 ### Information
-- The information used to create this site was from a number of sources
+- The information used to create this site was from the band and their facebook page
-    - Wikipedia webpage on [Hippos](https://en.wikipedia.org/wiki/Hippopotamus) and [Pygmy Hippos](https://en.wikipedia.org/wiki/Pygmy_hippopotamus)
-    - The African Wildlife Foundation [website](http://www.awf.org/wildlife-conservation/hippopotamus)